 One blogger took her dated wood cabinets and gave them a white facelift.
 Erica from On Bliss Street updated her kitchen for $800 and redid her cabinets herself.
 The cabinets only cost $220 to refresh.
 Look how big of a difference the white cabinets make in her kitchen–the entire space looks bright, clean, and welcoming.

-6. New Countertops Make the Entire Kitchen Feel Fresh
+6. New Countertops Make the Kitchen Fresh

 Clean countertops suggest a clean, fresh house.
-Dirty tile with gray grout makes buyers see your property as an old fixer upper that needs work.
+Dirty tile with gray grout makes buyers see your property as an old fixer-upper that needs work.

 If you’ve cleaned and cleaned and your counters still look old, McCaslin says you have several options.
 One option is to have a handyman put an epoxy paint to create a seal over old tile counters.
 The cost is only about $400 (as opposed to having a company do it for $1,400).
 McCaslin says, “All you have to do is put a new countertop on or resurface the countertop.
 And it’ll look new!”